-In the shot of the boys above, it works because he’s engaged with his play and it has a strong storytelling aspect.
+In the shot of the boy playing with playdo above it works because he’s engaged with his play and it has a strong storytelling aspect.
 In fact that perspective is of added benefit because it’s such a great way to showcase what he’s doing and incorporate all that beautiful colour.

-In this shot Anna is higher than eye levek, and even though she’s looking down, it works because the obvious focus is her eyelashes.
+In this shot Anna is higher than eye levek, and even though she’s looking down, it works because the obvious focal point is her eyelashes.

 In a nutshell, you can create some beautiful and unique compositions smply by seeing things from different angles!
 What’s more, you can create a huge variety of images without even moving your subject just by taking them from a variety of angles and trying different framings for each one.

 If you’re shooting in manual mode already, do you find yourself fighting with your camera to focus on your subject?
 It wants to focus on something just behind, in front or beside it… anything but your subject.

 If this is happening, you’re in auto focus point selection mode.
 You can change it to manual selection mode which will allow you to choose the focus point the camera uses.